 1. The Burnt Offering

-The Burnt Offering speaks of the highest aspect of the work of Jesus the Messiah where He willingly offered Himself to God as a consecration offering unto death, dying in our place.
-Jesus performed this while satisfying all of the Levitical requirements for the burnt offering sacrifice.
+The Burnt Offering speaks of the highest aspect of the work of Jesus the Messiah, where He willingly offered Himself to God as a consecration offering unto death, dying in our place.
+Jesus performed this while satisfying the Levitical requirements for the burnt offering sacrifice.
 The whole offering, except the animal’s skin, was burnt upon the altar and all went up to God as a sweet savor.
 It pictures Christ who “gave Himself for us, a sacrificial and fragrant offering to God” (Ephesians 5:2).
 Christ is not seen here as bearing our sins but as accomplishing the Father’s will, glorifying Him, and vindicating His throne’s holiness and majesty.

 Therefore, be imitators of God as dearly loved children and live in love, just as Christ also loved us and gave himself for us, a sacrificial and fragrant offering to God.
 (Ephesians 5:1–2 NET)

 Exploring the offerings and sacrifices of God provides a wonderful picture of God’s plan of redemption and of our Lord and Savior Yeshua (Jesus)!
-I pray that through this study, you will come to see Jesus the Messiah and His work of bringing salvation to fallen humanity artfully portrayed through the sacrifices and offerings of the Old Covenant.
+I pray that through this study, you will see Jesus the Messiah and His work of bringing salvation to fallen humanity artfully portrayed through the sacrifices and offerings of the Old Covenant.
 However, we are not to add observing the sacrifices, or anything else, as a requirement for salvation.

 Please select the links below to continue this study: